Q: Which Medicare Part D prescription drug plan should I choose?

 - You can enroll in prescription drug coverage as part of a Medicare Advantage plan.
 With an Advantage plan (provided by a private insurance company) your coverage will include Medicare Part A, Medicare Part B, and – in most cases – prescription drug coverage.
-According to a Kaiser Family Foundation analysis, 88 percent of Medicare Advantage plans included prescription drug coverage in 2017.
+According to a Kaiser Family Foundation analysis, the average Medicare beneficiary has access to 21 Medicare Advantage plans in 2018, and 19 of those plans include prescription drug coverage.

 If you want to use a Part D prescription drug plan to supplement Original Medicare, you can sign up for one when you become eligible for Medicare.
 If you don’t sign up when you’re first eligible (and you don’t have creditable coverage from another source), you could end up paying a late enrollment penalty when you eventually do sign up for Part D, and you’d have to continue to pay the penalty for as long as you have Part D coverage.
 The longer you wait to enroll in Part D, the larger the penalty gets.

 Review common situations encountered by those considering prescription drug coverage.

 Each year between October 15 and December 7, you have an opportunity to review the PDPs and Medicare Advantage plans available in your area, and switch to a new one if you choose to do so.
 If you join a PDP or Medicare Advantage plan between October 15 and December 7, your prescription drug coverage takes effect January 1.
 It’s important to keep in mind that formularies (the covered drug list) can change from one year to the next, so the plan that presented the best value this year might not be the best value next year.